isabella232/journeys.en/help/using/building-journeys/journeystop.md

 >
 >To perform a manual finish on a journey, it must be in live status.

-You can stop a journey by clicking **Finish** in the list of journeys.
+You can stop a journey by clicking **Finish** while hovering over a journey in the list of journeys.

 ![](../assets/journey-finish-quick-action.png)